Newborn Metabolic Screening

 the metabolic disorder and live a healthy life.

 One of these disorders is known as phenylketonuria, or PKU.
 The blood test for PKU

 finds out if your baby's body can process a substance called phenylalanine.
 Many foods

 contain phenylalanine.
-If your baby's body cannot process it, it can build up in his
+If your baby's body can't process it, it can build up in their

 If PKU is caught during the screening process, your baby can be placed on a special